On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: A memento of Lagrangian mechanics

 \section{A memento of Lagrangian mechanics}

-We first start with a summary of the basic equations of mechanics, involving gravitational potential, planetary torques and centrifugal forces, as elegantly presented by \cite{Lagrange1853}. \\
+We first start with a summary of the basic equations of mechanics, a summary that can be found in most physics graduate textbooks, involving gravitational potential, planetary torques and centrifugal forces, as elegantly presented by \Lagrange (\cite{Lagrange1788}). \\

-In a Galilean reference system, in which time is uniform and the physical laws are homogeneous and isotropic, any mass in motion in that reference system conserves three quantities: energy ($\mathcal{E}$), impetus ($\mathcal{P}$) and moment ($\mathcal{M}$).
-Let a planet with mass $m$ and cylindrical coordinates ($r,\varphi$) be in motion in a central field $\mathcal{U}(r)$ of the form .
+In a Galilean reference system, in which time is uniform and the physical laws are homogeneous and isotropic, any mass in motion in that reference system conserves three quantities (primary integrals): energy ($\mathcal{E}$), impetus ($\mathcal{P}$) and moment ($\mathcal{M}$).
+Let a planet with mass $m$ and cylindrical coordinates ($r,\varphi$) be in motion in a central field $\mathcal{U}(r)$ of the form $-\dfrac{\alpha}{r}$ (always an attractive one \cite{Newton1687,dAlembert1749,Chastelet1756}).
 The symmetry axis is labeled $z$.
 As implied by the law of transformation of the kinetic moment, mechanical properties of the system do not change under any rotation about this axis.
 The moment must be defined with respect to a point located on that same axis.
 The total energy of the system can be written as:

-In a closed system or in a central field, total energy $\mathcal{E}$ and Lagrangian $\mathcal{L}$ are univocally linked and (\ref{eq:01a}) can be used to fully write the equations of motion of the planet.
+In order to write down the equations of motion of a given system in a concise way, \Lagrange (\cite{Lagrange1788}) defines a function of the system’s dynamic variables, now known as the Lagrangian $\mathcal{L}$.
+Its derivatives with respect to time, impulsion, velocity, \textit{etc} $\ldots$ yield its equations of motion.
+In a closed system or in a central field, total energy $\mathcal{E}$ and Lagrangian $\mathcal{L}$ are univocally linked and (\ref{eq:01a}) can be used to write the full equations of motion of the planet.
 Equation (\ref{eq:01c}) introduces the kinetic revolution moment $\mathcal{M}$ (in $kg.m^2.s^{-1}$) of planet $m$.
-In (\ref{eq:01a}) the quantity $\dfrac{\mathcal{M}^{2}}{2mr^{2}}$ is called the centrifugal energy.
-Here, impetus $\mathcal{P}$ is reduced to:
+In (\ref{eq:01a}) the quantity $\dfrac{\mathcal{M}^{2}}{2mr^{2}}$ is called the centrifugal energy, as opposed to the centripetal energy $\mathcal{U}(r)$.
+In the case of a revolution with constant $r$ or small eccentricity $e$, the impulsion (or impetus) $\mathcal{P}$ reduces to its angular component: